Bryan-Thaoxaochay/Fitness-Tracker/README.md

 - pie chart with exercises performed and percentages

 clicking home page
-- last workout is given with stats of date, workout duration, exercises performed, total weight lifted, total sets performed, and total reps performed
+- last workout is given with workout duration